Noncommutative resolutions of AS-Gorenstein isolated singularites: Preliminaries

 We introduce some well-known results about MCM modules in the following.

-\begin{proposition} Let $A$ be a noetherian generalized AS-Gorenstein algebra of dimension $d$ and $M$ be a finitely generated graded $A$-module. \begin{itemize} \item [(1)] $M$ is MCM if and only if $\gExt_A^i(M,A)=0$ for all $i>0$. \item [(2)] There is a duality
+\begin{proposition} Let $A$ be a noetherian commonly graded AS-Gorenstein algebra of dimension $d$ and $M$ be a finitely generated graded $A$-module. \begin{enumerate} \item [(1)] $M$ is MCM if and only if $\gExt_A^i(M,A)=0$ for all $i>0$. \item [(2)] There is a duality